oroinc/platform/src/Oro/Bundle/NavigationBundle/README.md

 ## Breadcrumb Provider

-The goal of breadcrumb provider is to allow developers to shows breadcrumbs based on specific menu from navigation.yml.
+The goal of breadcrumb provider is to provide possibility to show a breadcrumbs based on specific menu defined in `navigation.yml`.
-You can get breadcrumbs by any menu alias.
-Also this menu can be create only for breadcrumbs structure and do not must, but can be visible somewere.
+You can get the breadcrumbs through any existing [menu alias](#menu-declaration-in-yaml).
+And menu can be created and used for breadcrumbs structure only.

 ### Usage of breadcrumb provider

-For using breadcrumb provider you can create layout update with block **breadcrumbs** and required option **menu_name**:
+For using breadcrumb provider you should create layout update with predefined block type **breadcrumbs** and required option **menu_name**:

 ```yml
 # CustomerBundle/Resources/views/layouts/blank/imports/oro_customer_page/oro_customer_page.yml